multiversx/mx-docs/docs/tokens/esdt-tokens.md

 **Example**

 Let's take an example.
-For example, if one wants to transfer `20,000 MEX`, the data field of the transaction would look like:
+If one wants to transfer `20,000 MEX`, the data field of the transaction would look like:
 ```
 TransferTransaction {
     ...